malnick/DCOS_installer/README.md

 IMPORTANT: Run as root in the bootstrap node.
 Do "sudo su", "cd", then run the commands.
 Do NOT "sudo command" instead.

-Download the script to the bootstrap node, login as root and run it:
+Login as root to the bootstrap node, and download and run the script:

 ```
 sudo su